Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

 \subsection{Stationary states and choice of parameters}

-To visualize the dependence of collective states on the adaption rates $(\varepsilon_1, \varepsilon_2)$, we perform numerical simulations of the coupled system \eqref{eq:theta_dynamics}-\eqref{eq:k_dynamics} with $N=10$ and $N=20$ oscillators over multiple realizations.\\ The simulations are carried out in the noise-free case with identical intrinsic frequencies $\omega_i = 0$ for all oscillators $i = 1, \dots, N$.
+To visualize the dependence of collective states on the adaptation rates $(\varepsilon_1, \varepsilon_2)$, we perform numerical simulations of the coupled system \eqref{eq:theta_dynamics}-\eqref{eq:k_dynamics} with $N=10$ and $N=20$ oscillators over multiple realizations.\\ The simulations are carried out in the noise-free case with identical intrinsic frequencies $\omega_i = 0$ for all oscillators $i = 1, \dots, N$.
 To track the long-time dynamics, the order parameters, $R$ and $R_2$, are computed and averaged over the last sufficiently long time window.
-Each parameter pair $(\varepsilon_1, \varepsilon_2)$ is simulated for $5$ independent realizations, and the resulting mean order parameters $\langle R \rangle$ and $\langle R_2 \rangle$ are used to classify the collective state.
+Each parameter pair $(\varepsilon_1, \varepsilon_2)$ is simulated for $200$ independent realizations, and the resulting mean order parameters $\langle R \rangle$ and $\langle R_2 \rangle$ are used to classify the collective state.
+Specifically for the construction of these phase diagrams, where covering the parameter space with high resolution requires massive computational throughput ($200$ realizations per grid point), we used a shorter simulation time of $4 \times 10^4$ steps.
+The order parameters were averaged over the final $1000$ steps after the system had relaxed into its attractor.
+We verified that this duration is sufficient for the collective state (two anti-phase clusters vs. incoherent) to stabilize.